n26/express-simple-locale/README.md

+> **Note**
+> This project has been deprecated and will not be receiving any updates anymore.
+> Please, consider using an alternative package.

 # express-simple-locale

 A simple Express middleware to guess the **short-locale** of a user.
 It then saves the found locale on the request for further usage.